tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 paying for generic ones that turn into workarounds and will never return most of the investment.

+Another clear example is ChatGPT, which can generate mundane Python or any popular mainstream language or framework code but struggles with ultra-niche technologies like Purescript or even JavaFX.
+It makes up unexisting APIs and code that wouldn't compile.
+These unpopular techs require domain expertise, and there will be (hopefully) never enough data to train or fine-tune those ultra-bloated magic-based (and unethical) models with technology that requires actual engineering.

+In the end, you must be proficient in your domain and realize that tools like ChatGPT are nothing but a faster way to *automate* what you otherwise have to search in Google results.

 General-purpose software is useful *but not engineering-grade*.
 On the other hand, mathematical software must be engineering-grade by nature.